halomakes/neeark-content/locations/fallwind.md

 Additionally, several species of fish and marine life are home only to Lake Mimm Jakr, with a set number of licenses going out each year, almost always exclusively to the established fishing families of Fallwind.

-The Hrutvan mines are still active, with tunnels stretching wide and deep within the Taivan range.
+The Hrutvan mines are still active, with tunnels stretching wide and deep within the Taivan range providing access to metals and precious gems.